McTavishLab/physcraper/docs/mds/MultiLoci.md

 ## Astral

-To generate input files for an ASTRAL species tree analysis, use -f astral
+To generate input files for an ASTRAL species tree analysis, (https://github.com/smirarab/ASTRAL) use -f astral.
+This will generate two files in the output directory.
+`genetrees.new`, a concatenation of all of the genetrees produced in individual analyses, and `mapping.txt`, a text file linking the tip lables in each of the gene trees to taxon names.

 e.g.

     multi_loci.py -d tests/data/precooked/multi_loc/ -f astral -o mini_species_tree

+You can run Astral diretcly on these files e.g.

-    java -jar ../ASTRAL/astral.5.7.5.jar -i mini_species_tree/genetrees.new -a mini_species_tree/mappings.txt
+    java -jar astral.5.7.5.jar -i mini_species_tree/genetrees.new -a mini_species_tree/mappings.txt

 ## Concatenation

 To concatenate multiple loci into a single alignment use -f concatenate.
-Default settings only generate concatented loci for taxa where there is a sequence at each locus (-m False)
+Default settings only generate concatenated loci for taxa where there is a sequence at each locus .

 e.g.
     multi_loci.py -d tests/data/precooked/multi_loc/ -f concatenate -s fasta -o mini_concat

-To generate concantented taxa with missing loci use -m (for missing data)
+To generate concatenated taxa with missing loci use -m (for include missing data).

     multi_loci.py -d tests/data/precooked/multi_loc/ -f concatenate -s nexus -m -o mini_concat_gaps

+This will generate a concatenated alignment in the output directory with the name 'concat.aln' in the schema selected using -s (either fasta or nexus).
+Each concatenated sequences is labeled with the taxon name and an integer.

+The sequences from each individual run comprising the concatenated sequence are described in "concat_info.txt" in the output directory.

 ## SVD quartets

+To write out a concatenated Nexus file with a taxon partitions block linking sequences for the same taxa, for use in SVD quartets analyses (tutorial at http://evomics.org/learning/phylogenetics/svdquartets/) use -f svdq

+This will generate a Nexus file of concatenated sequences linked together by their taxon assignment in a taxon block.
+The sequences from each individual run comprising the concatenated sequence are described in "concat_info.txt" in the output directory, as above. e.g.

-    python bin/multi_loci.py -d tests/data/precooked/multi_loc/ -f svdq -m -o mini_concat2
+    multi_loci.py -d tests/data/precooked/multi_loc/ -f svdq -m -o svdq_out

+This file can be used to run SVDQ in Paup e.g.

     paup4a168_ubuntu64 mini_concat2/svdq.nex
     svdq evalq=all taxpartition=species nthreads=ncpus;